Black Southerners: Civil War and Jim Crow era

 During the Civil War, runaway slaves from the South joined the fight on the side of the Union.
-In the Confederacy, both free and enslaved Blacks were used for manual labor, but the issue of whether to arm them, and under what terms, became a major source of debate within the Confederate Congress, the President's Cabinet, and C.S.
+In the Confederacy, both free and enslaved Black people were used for manual labor, but the issue of whether to arm them, and under what terms, became a major source of debate within the Confederate Congress, the President's Cabinet, and C.S.
 War Department staff.
-In general, newspapers, politicians, and army leaders alike were hostile to any efforts to arm Blacks.
-The war's desperate circumstances meant that the Confederacy changed its policy in the last month of the war; in March 1865, a small program attempted to recruit, train, and arm Blacks, but no significant numbers were ever raised or recruited, and those that were never saw combat.
+In general, newspapers, politicians, and army leaders alike were hostile to any efforts to arm Black people.
+The war's desperate circumstances meant that the Confederacy changed its policy in the last month of the war; in March 1865, a small program attempted to recruit, train, and arm Black people, but no significant numbers were ever raised or recruited, and those that were never saw combat.

 The Civil War led to the passage of the 13th Amendment, which abolished slavery across the country; the 14th Amendment, which states that all people born in the United States are American citizens; and the 15th Amendment, which prohibits the federal government and state governments from denying a citizen the right to vote based on that citizen's "race, color, or previous condition of servitude."
-Reconstruction, the process of making the newly freed slaves into US citizens with civil rights ostensibly guaranteed by these three new constitutional amendments, angered many southern Whites, who were highly opposed to granting Blacks citizenship and the right to vote.
+Reconstruction, the process of making the newly freed slaves into US citizens with civil rights ostensibly guaranteed by these three new constitutional amendments, angered many southern Whites, who were highly opposed to granting Black people citizenship and the right to vote.
 The 14th and 15th amendments were both nullified in 1883.
-White southerners, who had been forced to free their slaves, feared that Black involvement in politics would lead to "Negro supremacy" (Black majority rule); in reality, Blacks never controlled the south politically.
+White southerners, who had been forced to free their slaves, feared that Black involvement in politics would lead to "Negro supremacy" (Black majority rule); in reality, Black people never controlled the south politically.

 For roughly 100 years after the end of the Civil War, Black Americans, especially in the South, suffered from racial oppression in the form of segregation and lynchings.
 Jim Crow laws, passed in the late 19th and early 20th century, required racial segregation in the states that had maintained slavery until 1865.
-Fully in place from 1910 onwards, Jim Crow laws reinstated white supremacy and contributed to the loss of the citizenship and voting rights that Blacks had worked so hard to gain.
-These laws were based on "separate but equal" clauses, which legally mandated the racial separation of Blacks from Whites in public places like schools, bathrooms, and transportation.
-Blacks usually received inferior accommodations.
+Fully in place from 1910 onwards, Jim Crow laws reinstated white supremacy and contributed to the loss of the citizenship and voting rights that Black people had worked so hard to gain.
+These laws were based on "separate but equal" clauses, which legally mandated the racial separation of Black people from Whites in public places like schools, bathrooms, and transportation.
+Black people usually received inferior accommodations.
 Segregation determined which hospitals people were born in, which schools children could attend, and even dictated which graveyards people were buried in.
-Blacks and Whites were also held to different legal standards, with two criminal justice systems in existence to maintain the separation of law and expectation.
-In instances of law breaking, the Ku Klux Klan, often working in tandem with law enforcement officers, would engage in racial terrorism against Blacks.
+Black people and Whites were also held to different legal standards, with two criminal justice systems in existence to maintain the separation of law and expectation.
+In instances of law breaking, the Ku Klux Klan, often working in tandem with law enforcement officers, would engage in racial terrorism against Black people.